-Psoriasis can appear suddenly or take time to appear.
+Psoriasis can appear suddenly or gradually.
 It goes away and flares up repeatedly.
 Patches of skin which are itchy and irritated appear, as well as redness, on different parts of the body.
 The skin patches can be covered with silvery, flaky skin and may be raised and thick.
-Joint pain may be symptomatic of psoriasis as well as nail thickening, yellow/brown spots on nails or separation of the nail from its foundation.
+Psoriasis symptoms include joint pain, thickening of the nails, yellow or brown spots on the nails, and separation of the nail from its foundation.

 It can be hard to diagnose psoriasis because it is similar to other skin conditions.
 A detailed examination, sometimes with a microscope, may be necessary by a Dermatologist.
 There are different types of psoriasis including: